 Robert V. Lange attended the California Institute of Technology and received his doctorate in Theoretical Physics from Harvard University.
-After post-doctoral research at Oxford, he became a faculty member of Brandeis University where he is retired.
+After post-doctoral research at Oxford, Lange became a faculty member of Brandeis University where he is retired.
 He continues to teach in the Sustainable International Development Master’s Degree program of the Heller School.

 Founding the ICSEE, now the International Collaborative

 In 1992 Robert V. Lange founded the International Collaborative for Science, Education, and the Environment,(ICSEE).
 It is a non-profit corporation that formed its initial programs by helping to establish women’s businesses and clean water resources in remote Zanzibar villages.

 While seeking opportunities to begin projects in South Africa and Eritrea, the ICSEE developed affiliations with organizations bringing improved stoves and solar energy systems to Senegal, Eritrea, and Ghana.
 The ICSEE applied this experience towards primary projects in Tanzania.
 It first entered this arena of action by establishing a project in stove development and solar energy on the island of Timbatu.
 It is located off the northwest shores of Unguja, the southern island of Zanzibar.

 Maasai Stoves & Solar Project

 While supporting a secondary school in the Maasai village of Eluwai, the ICSEE was invited by the school’s founder to visit and evaluate a serious issue.
-Dr. Lange was asked to review the challenge of health-threatening indoor smoke and high wood fuel consumption plaguing the homes of the people.
-When he viewed the conditions the Maasai were facing, he decided to focus on this area as one particularly appropriate for the stove and solar work of the ICSEE.
+The founder asked Dr. Lange to review the challenge of health-threatening indoor smoke and high wood fuel consumption plaguing the homes of the people.
+When Lange viewed the conditions the Maasai were facing, he decided to focus on this area as one particularly appropriate for the stove and solar work of the ICSEE.
 As a result, this commitment led to the establishment of the Maasai Stoves & Solar Project.